olehuang/DAIMPL-Seminar/README.md

     ##### 4. Once installed, VS Code will automatically recognize `.dfy` files and provide verification and execution support

 3. Install the Z3 SMT Solver Dafny uses the Z3 theorem prover as its backend verification engine.
+   (Note that Windows installation requires adding the path to the .exe file to the system environment variable PATH.)
  Z3 Repository: https://github.com/Z3Prover/z3

 ### To verify a Dafny program: